ahlstromcj/seq66/README.md

             "en_US.UTF-8".
         *   Fixed issue #89, where MIDI control display was not always reflecting the status of each pattern, especially during queuing.
+        *   Improvements for issue #90, where Save does not get enabled.
         *   Fixed issue #93, the window of a deleted pattern remains open.
         *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.